moi90/experitur/README.md

 Be warned that this package is currently under heavy development and anything might change any time!

+## Compatibility
+`experitur` is tested with Python 3.5, 3.6 and 3.7.

 ## Similar software

 - [Sacred](https://github.com/IDSIA/sacred)